US Taxes Abroad for Dummies (update for tax year 2017)

-Filing the 1040 is due April 15th, with an automatic extension to June 15th for Americans resident abroad, but if any taxes are due, interest is calculated starting April 15th up to payment date.
+Filing the 1040 is generally due each year on April 15th (Tuesday April 17th in 2018), with an automatic extension to June 15th for Americans resident abroad, but if any taxes are due, interest is calculated starting April 15th up to payment date.

 How does living abroad mitigate your US tax?

 There are basically two methods by which you can reduce your US tax by a substantial amount.
-These are the "Foreign Earned Income Exclusion" and the "Foreign Tax Credit."
+These are the "Foreign Earned Income Exclusion (FEIE)" and the "Foreign Tax Credit."
 However, neither of these methods excuses you from filing if your income was above the filing threshold.

-The Foreign Earned Income Exclusion (FEIE, using IRS Form 2555) allows you to exclude a certain amount of your EARNED income from US tax.
-For tax year 2015 this exclusion was $100,800.
-What this means is that if, for example, you earned $115,000 in 2014, you can subtract $100,800 from that leaving $14,200 as taxable by the US.
-But beware: this $14,200 is taxable at tax rates applying to $115,000 (the so-called "stacking rule").
-The exclusion applies only to earned income.
-Other income, such as pensions, interest, dividends, capital gains, etc., cannot be excluded with the FEIE.
+The Foreign Earned Income Exclusion (FEIE, using IRS Form 2555) allows you to exclude a certain amount of your FOREIGN EARNED income from US tax.
+For tax year 2017 (filing in 2018) the exclusion amount is $102,100.
+What this means is that if, for example, you earned $113,000 in 2017, you can subtract $102,100 from that leaving $10,900 as taxable by the US.
+But beware: this $10,900 is taxable at tax rates applying to $113,000 (the so-called "stacking rule").
+The exclusion applies only to foreign earned income.
+Other income, such as pensions, interest, dividends, capital gains, US-sourced income, etc., cannot be excluded with the FEIE.
 You are liable for full US tax on this type of income.

 The US tax on this income is calculated as follows: